4 Corners Leadership Academy

 Be a leader of change with mission and commitment–be part of the 4 Corners Latinx Leadership Academy!

 Please Note: There is a selection process.
-For selected participants, there will be a $500 registration fee* (* Often school and/or district professional learning funds can be used.
-ESSER funds can be used.)
+For selected participants, there will be a $750 registration fee.
+Note: Often school and/or district professional learning funds can be used.

 For more information contact Dr. Ron Cabrera,